 Now that you have learnt some basic Russian phrases, it is time to start forming your own Russian sentences.
 To do this you need to learn about Russian verbs and pronouns.
 This lesson will enable you to start forming short Russian sentences.
 When you are learning to speak Russian it is easiest to start by just using short sentences.
 Often you can break a long sentence into several short ones.
 This is a long lesson, and introduces some of the most difficult concepts in Russian.
-So don't worry if you need to go slow, or it takes some time to understand at first.
+So don't worry if you need to go slowly, or it takes some time to understand at first.
 You can always come back and review this lesson.
 When you have completed this lesson you will have taken a major step forward in understanding Russian grammar.

 Verbs are action words, they are things you can do.
 For example: run, walk, love, eat, want.